TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/general.md

 ### Custom templates:

-Grid marckup with custom cell template:
+Grid markup with custom cell template:

 ##### For Knockout